ericdwkim/ericdwkim/README.md

 ### Greetings! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 My name is Eric Kim and I am a junior software developer.
 I was born in South Korea and am living in Pennsylvania.
-After a brief exposure into the world of cryptocurrency and blockchain, I knew I wanted to gain more hands-on experience with developing.
+After a brief exposure into the world of cryptocurrency and blockchain, I knew I wanted to gain more hands-on experience with programming.
 Follow me on my journey!

 Languages and Tools